-On-campus and virtual interviews are available to seniors in high school and transfer students from June 10 through January 15.
+On-campus and virtual interviews are available to seniors in high school and transfer students from late June through mid-January.

-Interviewing can help you enhance your Common App as you give voice to all the pieces we review as part of your application.
-Please note that a student can complete ONE interview, whether that is a virtual interview, on-campus interview, an alumni interview or an interview through a community based organization (Schuler Scholars, Achievement First, IDEA, etc.).
+Interviewing can help enhance your Common App as you give voice to all the pieces we review as part of your application.
+Please note that a student can complete ONE interview, whether that is a virtual interview, on-campus interview, regional interview, an alumni interview or an interview through a community-based organization (Schuler Scholars, Achievement First, IDEA, etc.).

 register for an interview